unmannedlab/Colosseum/docs/settings.md

 - `AutoCreate`: If true then this vehicle would be spawned (if supported by selected sim mode).
 - `RC`: This sub-element allows to specify which remote controller to use for vehicle using `RemoteControlID`.
 The value of -1 means use keyboard (not supported yet for multirotors).
 The value >= 0 specifies one of many remote controllers connected to the system.
 The list of available RCs can be seen in Game Controllers panel in Windows, for example.
 - `X, Y, Z, Yaw, Roll, Pitch`: These elements allows you to specify the initial position and orientation of the vehicle.
 Position is in NED coordinates in SI units with origin set to Player Start location in Unreal environment.
 The orientation is specified in degrees.
 - `IsFpvVehicle`: This setting allows to specify which vehicle camera will follow and the view that will be shown when ViewMode is set to Fpv.
-By default, AirSim selects the first vehicle in settings as FPV vehicle.
+By default, Colosseum selects the first vehicle in settings as FPV vehicle.
 - `Sensors`: This element specifies the sensors associated with the vehicle, see [Sensors page](sensors.md) for details.
 - `Cameras`: This element specifies camera settings for vehicle.
 The key in this element is name of the [available camera](image_apis.md#available_cameras) and the value is same as `CameraDefaults` as described above.
 For example, to change FOV for the front center camera to 120 degrees, you can use this for `Vehicles` setting: